The Martial Compendium 5E

 Art: John Dowson

-A Stance is a particular fighting pose that grants a martial adept unique benefits, but also disadvantages.
-Unlike maneuvers, stances do not require superiority dice, but are limited in that you can only maintain one at a time.
-All the stances you know are available to you at all times.
-At the start of your turn in combat, you can use your Bonus Action to adopt a Stance, or change from one Stance to another.
-Alternatively, you may instead forgo a Stance freely.
-At any time you become incapacitated, you can no longer maintain your stance and thus lose its benefits.
+A Fighting Style is a particular way of fighting that grants Fighters unique benefits, but may carry disadvantages.
+Unlike maneuvers, Fighting Styles do not require Stamina, but are limited in that you can only maintain one at a time.
+All the Fighting Styles you know are available to you at all times.
+At the start of your turn in combat, you can use your Bonus Action to adopt a Fighting Style, or change from one Style to another.
+Alternatively, you may instead forgo a Fighting Style freely.
+At any time you become incapacitated, you can no longer apply your Fighting Style and thus lose its benefits.

 Crimson Dance

-• On your turn, as part of a melee weapon attack, you may first use your movement to move 10 feet.
-When you do, the attack deals an extra 1d6 damage on a hit.
-With each attack made this way, you must move to a position you haven't occupied before this turn.
+• On your turn, as part of a melee Slashing weapon attack, you may first use your movement to move 10 feet to a position you haven't occupied this turn.
+If you do, the attack deals an extra 1d6 damage.
+Once per turn when you hit a creature this way, you may reduce its Speed by 10 feet until the start of your next turn.

-• You have Advantage on unarmed or weapon attacks made against creatures affected by difficult terrain.
+• You have Advantage with attacks that deal Bludgeoning damage against creatures affected by difficult terrain.

 Crumbling Giant

-• Your unarmed or weapon attacks receive a +1 bonus to attack and damage rolls for each size the attacked creature is larger than you.
+• Your unarmed or weapon attacks receive a +1 bonus to attack and damage rolls for each size the attacked creature is larger than medium.

 • When an enemy within your reach starts Bleeding, or becomes Blinded, Charmed, Dazed, Frightened, Paralyzed, Poisoned, Prone, Restrained, Slowed, or Stunned, it provokes an opportunity attack from you.